hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 A `static_website` block supports the following:

 * `enabled` - (Required) Indicates whether static website support is enabled for the given account.
+If a blob storage container named $web doesn't already exist in the account, one is created for you.
+Add the files of your site to this container.

 * `index_document` - (Optional) The webpage that Azure Storage serves for requests to the root of a website or any subfolder.
 For example, index.html.
 The value is case-sensitive.

 * `error_document_404_path` - (Optional) The absolute path to a webpage that Azure Storage serves for requests that do not correspond to an existing file.
 For example, error/404.html.
 Only a single custom 404 page is supported in each static website.
 The value is case-sensitive.
+If the server returns a 404 error, and you have not specified an error document, then a default 404 page is returned to the user.

 ## Attributes Reference